New J.D. Students - Our Fall 2023 Application is now open.

 The Office of Admissions and Student Financial Planning does not conduct personal interviews for the JD program.
 However, applicants are encouraged to visit the College of Law for a campus tour, attend a first-year law class, and meet with an admissions counselor to learn more about Stetson University College of Law and the admissions process.
 Please contact the Office of Admissions and Student Financial Planning for an appointment at 727.562.7802 or [email protected].

 Fall (full- and part-time) - May 15

 The application fee is $55.
 Applicants to the College of Law must indicate their preferred program, either full- or part-time.
 Applicants may take the June LSAT.

 Notification of Application Status and Decision

-Applicants will receive an email confirming receipt of their application along with a user name and password that allows for applicants to check their application status online and to confirm address and other contact information.
+Applicants will receive an email confirming receipt of their application along with a username and password that allows applicants to check their application status online and to confirm their address and other contact information.
 The Office will also inform applicants if there are missing items or if additional information is needed to process the application and when the application is complete and ready for review.

 Important: All decisions will be communicated via email.
 Decisions are not released by phone, except for US military personnel stationed abroad.

 If admitted, a nonrefundable deposit of $500 is required to reserve a seat.
 Please note: The seat deposit deadline and instructions for remitting payment are on the letter of acceptance.
 This deposit will be credited to your tuition upon registration.
 Please make a check or money order payable to Stetson University College of Law.
 Credit cards are also accepted.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.